matthew-brett/barts-setup/barts_setup.md

 * Configure USB sound to Mono Left Channel.
 Confirm that sound monitor bar at top of screen shows sound for left and right channels.
-* Connect Bluetooth headphones.
+* Connect Bluetooth headphones by turning them on.
 Monitor sound level.
   Adjust level with left hand input level volume control on USB sound box.

 ### To reset WIRED network

-*If the wired network is not working*

 *If the wired network is not working*: